civodlu/trw/docs/source/example.rst

 At the end of the training, meaningful statistics will be gathered:

-* ROC and AUC for binary classification
+* ROC and AUC for binary classification,
-* Confusion matrix
+* Confusion matrix,
-* Accuracy, precision, recall, F1 score, most common errors
+* Accuracy, precision, recall, F1 score, most common errors,
-* track the evolution of accuracy and losses during the training
+* Evolution of accuracy and losses during the training.

 .. figure:: images/softmax-mnist-test-cm.png
     :align: center